-Olive Learning is pushing the technological boundaries even further by bringing learning development to a virtual environment using technologies such as Oculus Rift headsets.
+Olive Group is pushing the technological boundaries even further by bringing learning development to a virtual environment using technologies such as Oculus Rift headsets.

 Costs are saved because courses are shorter, external trainers costs are reduced, travel and accommodation expenses are removed and print/admin fees are no longer an issue.
 For example, British Telecom delivered e-Business training to 23,000 employees in three months at a cost of £5.9m, compared to £17.8m and a five year time span for classroom training (Evans, 2013)